 - In "Fat Man and Little Boy", one of the novelty t-shirts Krusty sells features ItchBob ScratchPants.

-- In the Lego episode, Comic Book Guy mentions that Bart's mecha suit he made from the school was made of Batmobile, Hobbit Hole, and SpongeBob playsets.
+- In "Brick Like Me", Comic Book Guy mentions that Bart's mecha suit he made from the school was made of Batmobile, Hobbit Hole, and SpongeBob playsets.
 If you look carefully at the mecha suit, you can see parts of the Pineapple set.

 - In the My Little Pony: Friendship Is Magic episode "Sisterhooves Social", Sweetie Belle attempts to make breakfast and somehow burns the juice, ala Squidward burning a shake in "Pickles".